Who Killed the Robins Family?: Characters in "Who Killed the Robins Family?"

-Trivia

-A sequel, The Revenge of the Robins Family was released in 1984.
+Reception

+Kirkus Reviews lambasted it as a "flat, brief quasi-novel" with a "colorless, all-plot format", "heavyhanded red herrings", and a "short but listless narrative".

+Winners

+The contest was won by a group of eight friends from Denver, who solved the mystery at a party.

 Awards and honours

 Who Killed the Robins Family? topped The New York Times Fiction Best Sellers of 1984 in January 1984.